I am a PhD candidate in the Harvard University joint PhD program in Business Economics.

-I am an active alumnus of both The Research Science Institute (RSI) and The Harvard College Program for Research in Science and Engineering (PRISE).
-I am also a student member of the Mathematical Association of America, the American Economic Association, and the Econometric Society.
+I am an active alumnus of both The Center For Excellence in Education's Research Science Institute (RSI) and The Harvard College Program for Research in Science and Engineering (PRISE), and I am a member of the American Economic Association, the Econometric Society, and the Mathematical Association of America.

 My Erdös number is 3.